maddisondesigns/customizer-custom-controls/readme.md

 - Changed colour of Text Radio Button Control field when selected to better match other controls and to improve visibility

 = 31 Mar 2018 =
-- Update Google Font Control to allow ordering by popularity or alphabetically
+- Updated Google Font Control to allow ordering by popularity or alphabetically
-- Update Google Control to allow showing all fonts or specify just a certain number of fonts
+- Updated Google Control to allow showing all fonts or specify just a certain number of fonts

 = 16 Mar 2018 =
-- Add new Dropdown Posts Custom Control
+- Added new Dropdown Posts Custom Control

 = 27 Nov 2017 =
-- Update readme to include new core Date Time control
+- Updated readme to include new core Date Time control
-- Add new example code for core Date Time control
+- Added new example code for core Date Time control
-- Add a new sanitizer for the new Date Time Customizer control
+- Added a new sanitizer for the new Date Time Customizer control
 - Let's make input fields the same height as select fields
-- Fix position of label and alpha colour customizer control input field
+- Fixed position of label and alpha colour customizer control input field

 = 21 Nov 2017 =
-- Fix weird borders on color controls
+- Fixed weird borders on color controls
-- Fix alignment of color input on default control
+- Fixed alignment of color input on default control

 = 4 Oct 2017 =
 - Updated readme